raviteja8k/first-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Create dynamic cards with input elements to modify state
+Create dynamic cards with input elements to modify state; target respective component and using index